veyon/docs/admin/reference.rst

 .. index:: Log level

 Log level
     The log level defines the minimum severity for which log messages are written.
 When analyzing program failures it may be useful to set the log level to :guilabel:`Debug messages and everything else`.
-This will generate huge amount of log data and is not recommended for production environments.
+This will generate a huge amount of log data and is not recommended for production environments.
 The default log level *Warnings and errors* or higher should be used instead.

     **Default:** *Warnings and errors*